CleverRaven/Cataclysm-DDA/doc/TILESET.md

 `--palette`: Quantize all tilesheets to 8bpp colormaps.
 May severely reduce quality as there is only 256 possible colors but reduces file size.

 `--palette-copies`: Output copies of tilesheet files quantized to 8bpp palette with `.png8` extension.
 Intended for external detection if conversion was lossless.
-Should be obsoleted once a way to count number of colors with `pyvips` is found.

 Requires `pyvips` module.